DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/create-multi-value-and-cascading-parameters.md

 ![](../../../../images/eurd-web-parameters-filter-string-with-multi-value-parameter.png)

-The following image demonstrates an editor for a multi-value parameter in a Print Preview.
+The following image demonstrates an editor for a multi-value parameter in Print Preview.

 ![](../../../../images/eurd-web-parameters-multi-value-parameter-result.png)